mintellity/laravel-cascade-soft-deletes/README.md

 Automatically soft delete related models when the parent model is soft deleted and restore them when the parent model is restored.

-> :warning: **Restoring is experimental.** Only models whose deleted_at timestamp is greater than the parent model's deleted_at timestamp will be restored.
-This means that if you restore a parent model, all related models that were deleted before the parent model will not be restored.
+> :warning: **Restoring is experimental.** All models whose deleted_at timestamp is greater than the parent model's deleted_at timestamp will be restored.

 ## Installation